karthikeyanVK/SatelliteImageClassifier/NvidCalculation.md

 # Notebook - Nvid

-- Open this repo to google colab, we will working in google colab in this workshop
+- Open this repo to google colab, we will working in google colab for this workshop

 - Select nvidCalculation.ipynb and  start working